Ouroboros

 Explanation

-Nietzsche’s Zarathustra says, “All things are entangled, ensnared, enamored; if you ever wanted one thing twice, if you ever said, ‘You please me, happiness!
-Abide, moment!’ then you wanted all back…For all joy wants—eternity.”
-He called it amor fati: “one wants nothing to be different, not forward, not backward, not in all eternity.
-Not merely to bear what is necessary…but love it.”
 The French physicist Henri Poincaré’s recurrence theorem states that certain dynamical systems, such as particles of gas in a sealed container, will return infinitely often to a motionless state of entropy, close to their original state.
 Thomas Pynchon applied the concept of entropy to his fiction.
 Financiers speak of reversion to the mean, wherein theories of wealth are ultimately controlled by logical values, the fundamentals of financial merit.

-Like grains, which disappear into the earth and are reborn with the spring, Persephone was abducted into the earth, into hell, that magically distant chthonic land of myth, but allowed by her father Zeus to return in the spring, as the land had withered and died without her.
-She is the Queen of the Dead whose secret rites of regeneration at Eleusis promise immortality to initiates.
+Like grains, which disappear into the earth and are reborn with the spring, Persephone was abducted into the earth, into hell, that distant chthonic land of myth, but allowed by her father Zeus to return in the spring, as the land had withered and died without her.
+She is the Queen of the Dead, whose secret rites of regeneration at Eleusis promise immortality to initiates.

 Death and eternity are thus fused in an eternal loop, an ouroboros, a self-regenerating cell.

-As the music conveys, it’s the emotion behind the film, not the film itself.
+As the music suggests, it’s the emotion behind the film, not the film itself.
 It’s the telling, not the story.
 An event happens, but its eternity lies in the story it creates and recreates with each new telling.

-I write, not for lovers, but for love.
-Out of that circulatory flow of self-replicating spirit, that phloem and xylem, which is in everyone’s DNA.
 In our own way, we are trees.
-In between the soil and sun is the human being.
+In between the soil and the sun grows the human being.
 We are the channel of love.
 Death.
 The sea.
 La tendresse.
 La vengeance.
-Photographie dans tout en magic en Francescope et en technicolor.
+Dans tout en magic en Francescope et en Technicolor.